dataseekho/real-time-classification-ml/README.md

 ## 📊 DS Bootcamp 0.2: Logistic Regression Classification with Machine Learning

 Welcome to **Data Seekho Bootcamp 0.2**!
-In this 3-day event, you’ll learn how to build a real-time **weather pattern classification model** using **Python** and machine learning.
+In this 3-day event, you’ll learn how to build a **classification model** using **Python** and machine learning.
 Perfect for beginners, this bootcamp will equip you with essential skills and a project to showcase in your portfolio.

 ---